project-flipper/ClubPenguin/README.md

 git clone git@github.com:clubpenguin-html5/ClubPenguin.git
 ```

 Next, install the mediaserver.
-If you plan on running a [webpack DevServer](https://webpack.js.org/configuration/dev-server/) using the provided configuration, then the mediaserver must be available as a directory called `static` in the project root.
+If you plan on running a [webpack DevServer](https://webpack.js.org/configuration/dev-server/) using the provided configuration, then the mediaserver must be available as a directory called `media` in the project root.
 Otherwise, you may install it anywhere **as long as the game can access it** and is defined in [options](#options).

 Finally, build the game source:
 a.
 To output a build, run `npm run build`.
 This will output the game files and play page to a directory called `dist` in the project root.